System Design Space

 Summer-Autumn 2023

-Community feedback and pressure test
+Community feedback and idea stress test

 Through GitHub issues and forks, the team sees the limits of single-shot generation: without iterations and project context, quality is unstable, so focus shifts to a "generate -> verify -> refine" loop.
 This period marks the shift from a "generator" to a "managed product assembly environment."